-- 1. At the beginning, establish the group norms of mutual respect and listening, and reinforce the importance of protecting a safe place for all.
+- 1. At the beginning, establish the group norms of mutual respect and listening, and reinforce the importance of protecting a safe place for all to process and raise honest questions.
 This includes not having a critical spirit and "speaking the truth in love" (Eph.
 4:15). - 2.
 When spiritual strongholds show themselves-don't be afraid to pause, take a moment, and pray with the group if necessary.
 This work is deeply spiritual, so we cannot deny that the enemy wants to derail these conversations at all costs. - 3.
-When it gets political or defensive-acknowledge the student's view, if expressed respectfully.
+When it gets political or defensive-acknowledge the person's view, if expressed respectfully.
 Then redirect the conversation back to Jesus and the gospel message. - 4.
-When students argue about terms and words-acknowledge that terms can have many shades of meaning.
+When people argue about terms and words-acknowledge that terms can have many shades of meaning.
 Ask them to explain what they mean before you assume everyone understands. - 5.
 When someone is obviously hurt or frustrated-feel the freedom to pause and pray.
 Connect later to show that you care.
 If you aren't the right person to do that, ask your co-leader, or connect them with someone who is. - 6.
 If someone is being hostile or mean-reinforce the ground rule of respect.
 If it continues, you can mute them on a Zoom call, or you can ask them to leave the session.
 Either way, connect with them afterwards.
 We want everyone to be able to process, but the goal is to create a safe space for everyone, and hostility should not be tolerated. - 7.
 You can expect lots of questions.
 Some of these might be too complex or distracting to answer on the spot.
 Consider setting a later time with the person to talk about it one-on-one.

 Finally.
 Remember that promoting racism is one of Satan's oldest and most divisive tactics, and more information won't root it out.
-Deep change is God's business.
-Campus Leader, what does it look like for you to care?
-Your students are longing to hear your own vulnerable, transparent wrestling with these questions.
+Deep change is God's business, and He calls us to play a role.
+The people you serve are longing to hear your own vulnerable, transparent wrestling with these questions.
 They will appreciate your posture of humility and your learner's heart.